Extracorporeal Membrane Oxygenation (ECMO) is a specialist life support machine that temporarily replaces the function of the heart or lungs.

-ECMO (Extracorporeal Membrane Oxygenation) is a specialist life support machine that can temporarily replace the function of the lungs or heart.
 Patients who need ECMO may have had heart surgery, a heart attack or attended one of our hospitals with heart failure.
-The ECMO machine makes sure enough blood and oxygen get to a patient’s brain and other vital organs.
+The ECMO machine makes sure enough blood and oxygen gets to the brain and other vital organs.
 It also removes a waste product called carbon dioxide.
-Unfortunately, not every patient with severe heart or lung failure is suitable for ECMO.

-Patients who need ECMO are always very ill and must be moved to an Intensive Care Unit (Ward 6A) in St Bartholomew’s Hospital.
+Patients who need ECMO are very ill and must be moved to an intensive care unit.
 We look after all the patients in the one place to make sure all our staff are experienced and skilled in this therapy.

 In June 2017, the Care Quality Commission inspected St Bartholomew’s Hospital.
 Their report highlighted that the ECMO service was 'well-governed' and 'safe'.